 Auto Discovery with Reflector Student

-If your computer running Reflector 4 doesn't display in the Reflector Student menu, your computer isn't able to see the iOS device for one reason or another.
+If your computer running Reflector 4 is not auto-discovered in the Reflector Student menu, your computer isn't able to see the iOS device for one reason or another.

 If you're on a home network, the firewall on your computer may be preventing the devices from communicating.
 It's also possible that the firewall on your router is preventing communication.

-Microsoft has included instructions for allowing applications through the Windows firewall here: http://windows.microsoft.com/en-US/windows7/Allow-a-program-to-communicate-through-Windows-Firewall
+Microsoft has included instructions for allowing applications through the Windows firewall here.

-If you're using a Mac, Apple has provided similar instructions here: http://support.apple.com/kb/ht1810 Computers also sometimes use Antivirus applications for security.
-These applications can have their own firewalls blocking connections.
+If you're using a Mac, Apple has provided similar instructions here.
+Computers also sometimes use Antivirus applications for security.
+These applications can have their own firewall that blocks connections.
 You may need to make allowances for Reflector 4 within these applications to allow the connection.

 Alternative Reflector 4 Connection